jyoung4242/articles/peasy/introduction/peasy.md

 await UI.create(document.body, model, template).attached;
 ```

-This allows for the program to wait the short cycle it takes to attached the rendered content to the DOM preventing any issues making
+This allows for the program to wait the short cycle it takes to attach the rendered content to the DOM preventing any issues making
 changes to the model before the UI has rendered properly.
 The detached property works in the same way if you are tearing down a UIView
 and you would want to wait for the completion of the DOM update before moving on.